aza024/fileshare/README.md

 > *Files are sorted from smallest to largest file size*

 ## Ongoing Improvements
-- Transition from a Single Page App using jQuery to use ReactJS
+- Transition from a Single Page App using jQuery to use ReactJS:
+*Requires replacing all jQuery with React Components and transitioning selectors into component lifecycle methods.*
-- Allow users to preview text files
+- Allow users to preview text files:
+*Change requires decision on how much of the file should be shared for multi-page files.*
-- Expand and restrict user files that can be uploaded
+- Expand and restrict user files that can be uploaded:
+*First, decision of which files to restrict should be made, then conditions will be written to prevent upload of specific proprietary file types.
 - Improve UX/UI Design
+**
 - Accommodate multiple Uploads/Downloads/Shared Files
 - Modal Functionality - Change function declarations to use ES6 format.
 Used function declarations to use $this function for simplicity in designing modal
 - Send confirmation email upon signup to prevent attackers from signing up for an account that does not belong to the user.